 Opening Address by Jaideep Mehta - CEO, NewsCorp VCCircle

 Panel 1: Building customer-oriented businesses

 Customer in India has two distinct identities – the one that belongs to India and the other that comes from Bharat.
 While the four pillars of fin-serv business – namely transacting, borrowing, investing and risk management – remain the same for both the customers, it’s the products and delivery that need both creative and conservative solutions.
-How are some of the leading banks in the country reconciling the twin objectives?
+How are some of the leading players in the Industry reconciling the twin objectives?

 Fireside Chat: Future outlook: Shaky or stable?